avaframe/AvaFrame/docs/moduleCom5SnowSlide.rst

-com5GlideSnow: Glide snow
+com5SnowSlide: Snow slide
 =========================

-The com5GlideSnow computational module provides the option to add an elastic cohesion force between particles
+The com5SnowSlide computational module provides the option to add an elastic cohesion force between particles
 based on com1DFA.
-This can be used for example to simulate small glide snow avalanches.
+This can be used for example to simulate small snow slides.

 The cohesion between particles is modeled using elastic bonds with maximum strain rate.
 This means that the cohesion force :math:`\mathbf{F}_{lk}` exerted by :math:`l` on :math:`k` is expressed by: